jordangomes/my-network/README.md

         static routers=192.168.1.1/24
         static domain_name_servers=1.1.1.1
         ```
-  13. Reboot the pi and once rebooted try ssh'ing into it with new IP(192.168.1.254)
+  13. Reboot the Pi and once rebooted try ssh'ing into it with new IP(192.168.1.254)
  ### Docker/Portainer Setup
   1. Run the following commands and wait for docker to install
      ```